Critical Link between Smoking and Health Insurance Policy

 Everything you should know related to smoking and health insurance policy!

 Several myths surround the realm of health insurance plans.
-One of the most common one is related to and exists among regular smokers.
+One of the most common ones is related to and exists among regular smokers.
 Smokers believe that they would not be eligible for any health insurance scheme, or that they would need to pay a higher premium to get a good health insurance cover.
-It is not completely untrue that most of the time, a policyholder, who is a smoker, would need to pay more insurance premium when compared to a non-smoker.
+It is not entirely untrue that most of the time, a policyholder, who is a smoker, would need to pay more insurance premium when compared to a non-smoker.
 However, even if the insured is a smoker, these facts should not be a reason to opt for a health insurance policy.
 Here is some information that could help ‘clear the smoke’ around health insurance for smokers.

-Ø Is Premium Higher for Smokers?
+Is Premium Higher for Smokers?

 Given the ill effects of smoking, health cover premium is always higher for smokers.
 Despite this, when compared to the premium that non-smokers need to pay, the difference is not significant.
-The insurance providing company could however, increase the premium amount for a smoker, if the health risks are severe given the propensity to smoke.
+The insurance providing company could, however, increase the premium amount for a smoker if the health risks are severe given the propensity to smoke.
 Having said this, not all insurers charge a higher premium for smokers.
-The charge for premium from those who smoke is treated case by case – not following an ‘umbrella’ process for all smokers.
-This is important since the health conditions, number of cigarettes smoked per day, and family health history, are all taken into account.
+The charge for the premium from those who smoke is treated case by case – not following an ‘umbrella’ process for all smokers.
+This is important since the health conditions, the number of cigarettes smoked per day, and family health history, are all taken into account.
 Smokers would need to go through a comprehensive medical assessment before the premium amount is put in place.

-Ø Would it be a Good Idea for Smokers to opt for Health Insurance Plans?
+Would it be a Good Idea for Smokers to opt for Health Insurance Plans?

-Ø Should you reveal all Relevant Information when Looking to Buy Health Insurance?
+Should you reveal all Relevant Information when Looking to Buy Health Insurance?

 Cases of withholding facts or providing inaccurate information by prospective policyholders are on the rise.
-Therefore, in order to restrict fraudulent behavior and claims, investigation procedure by insurance companies is stringent, and only when they are completely satisfied, would they release the money owed in claims.
+Therefore, in order to restrict fraudulent behaviour and claims, investigation procedure by insurance companies is stringent, and only when they are completely satisfied, would they release the money owed in claims.
 In addition, since the contract between the insurer and insured are bound by law, providing correct information is essential to secure a balanced and smooth relationship with the insurance firm.

-Ø How can Insurance be Helpful to Smokers with Existing Health Issues?
+How can Insurance be Helpful to Smokers with Existing Health Issues?

 If you have been ignoring the significance of a health insurance plan but now feel the need to buy a policy owing to deteriorating health condition, it is advisable not to hesitate any longer, but rather approach an insurance company today to buy the most appropriate and comprehensive insurance policy.
-Smokers with failing health might be apprehensive in approaching an insurance company, but this is an incorrect thought process.
+Smokers with failing health might be apprehensive in contacting an insurance company, but this is an incorrect thought process.
 Provide all the information in a truthful and sincere manner – that is complete and proper disclosures, the insurers could provide an insurance plan to manage your health needs, albeit following some medical tests.

-As mentioned, the premiums would be higher than others and a waiting period would also be in effect, it would still be highly beneficial to own a health cover.
+As mentioned, the premiums would be higher than others, and a waiting period would also be in effect, it would still be highly beneficial to own a health cover.
 You would save yourself an economic crisis arising out of a health emergency.
-However, if someone requires immediate coverage for a pre-existing disease, the person may opt for a critical illness plan to handle any medical emergency without going bearing a financial crunch.
+However, if someone requires immediate coverage for pre-existing disease, the person may opt for a critical illness plan to handle any medical emergency without going bearing a financial crunch.
 You may also like to read: Critical illness policies - How to choose the right one?

-Critical Advice to Smokers:
+Critical Advice for Smokers:

 A health insurance policy for smokers may sound unrealistic, but it is a reality.
 Despite being a smoker, a person could be eligible to own a health insurance plan.
 Buy one as early as possible to prevent higher premiums and to avoid getting your application rejected by the insurers.
 This is so since a worsened health condition may lessen the chances of getting a policy quickly.